Invariance Feedback Entropy of Uncertain Control Systems: Uncertain Linear Control Systems

 \end{remark}

-For the case that all eigenvalues of $A$ are larger than one, and $W$ is a singelton set, we recover the well-known result \cite[Th.~3.1]{Kawan13} for deterministic linear control systems, i.e., the invariance entropy equals $\log_2|\det A|$.
+When $W$ is a singleton set, {by taking $\E_1$ as the unstable subspace, we get the largest lower bound in \eqref{e:lb} which} recovers the well-known value of the invariance entropy \cite[Th.~3.1]{Kawan13} for deterministic linear control systems, i.e., the invariance entropy equals $\log_2|\det A{|_{\E_1}}|$.
 This matches also other results known from stabilization with rate limited feedback~\cite{tatikonda2004control}.